Table of contents

 Your education section should not include:

-If you are a student, recent graduate or making a resume for your first job, it’s okay to put your educational details at the top of your resume, under your objective or summary and work history.
-Otherwise, place it at the bottom of your resume.
+If you're a student, recent graduate, or making a resume for your first job, it's okay to put your educational details at the top of your resume, under your objective or summary.
+Otherwise, place this information at the bottom of your resume.

-However, sometimes education isn’t a straight line.
+Sometimes, though, education isn't a straight line.
 For example, millions of people who started college never finished it.
+In that case, only include your unfinished degree if your area of study is relevant to the job; otherwise, don't include it.

-How to list unfinished college on a resume:
+Here's how to list an unfinished college degree on a resume:

 - Mention the name and location of the university.